 Exchange Rate Risk.
 Some of the proceeds from our sales are processed by an online payment service that holds 25% of these proceeds for a period of up to six months.
 With respect to cash proceeds that are held by this online payment service in currencies other than U.S. dollar, we bear a foreign currency fluctuation risk until such proceeds are actually paid to us.
 In 2004, the related foreign currency fluctuation resulted in \$40,000 of financial income.
 As of September 30, 2005, proceeds in foreign currencies held by this online payment service amounted to approximately \$353,000 and resulted in expenses of approximately \$69,000 for the nine months ended September 30, 2005.
-By the end of 2005, we expect to reduce significantly our exposure by having the online payment service hold a U.S. dollar deposit instead of several deposits in other currencies.
+The \$40,000 and the \$69,000 of foreign currency fluctuations for the year ended December 31, 2004 and the nine months ended September 30, 2005, respectively, are each a component of the exchange rate differences set forth in Note 11(a) of our financial statements.
+By th e end of the first quarter of 2006, we expect to reduce significantly our exposure by having the online payment service hold a U.S. dollar deposit instead of several deposits in other currencies.